describo/documentation/src/about.md

 At the time, Peter expressed his disdain for these developments by questioning the existence of the embeddable component and the fact that it didn't use his ro-crate-js library.
-In addition, Peter was displeased with the registration of the Describo organisation feeling that it should have remained in the Arkisto organisation on Github (in his own repository he has referred to the many versions of Describo; conveniently ignoring the history that he oversaw and commissioned).
+In addition, Peter was displeased with the registration of the Describo organisation feeling that it should have remained in the Arkisto organisation on Github.
 As a result, when invited to be an owner of the Describo organisation he declined.
-Shortly after, Peter decided that he would take the considerable funding of the Language Data Commons and direct it to an alternative product that copies many of the Describo innnovations; including most recently, an embeddable component...
+Shortly after, Peter decided that he would take the considerable funding of the Language Data Commons and direct it to an alternative product that copies many of the Describo innnovations; including most recently, an embeddable component.

 In the end,
 `Peter has not been associated with the Describo project or any of its components since early 2023`.
 Further, he and his team have created copies of a number of the elements of the Describo ecosystem in order to slightly tweak them and claim differentation from the original versions.
 Whilst this is certainly allowed for by the open source licensing, it's not in the spirit of open source collaboration.
-At no point since starting on their own clone has he or any of his team engaged with Describo to discuss their requirements, shared developments or provide updates back to the mainline efforts that got them started.

 Meanwhile, Marco has continued building the Describo environment as an open source developer when time permits.
 This includes maintaining the crate component (with help from our Hungarian friends at